 When salt bridges, it forms an air gap between the salt and the water, preventing the salt from being able to dissolve.
-With no dissolved sodium, you have no brine – which means the resin bed won’t regenerate properly, and any water that flows through the system won’t get softened.
+With no dissolved sodium, you have no brine solution – which means the resin bed won’t regenerate properly, and water that flows through the system won’t get softened.

 Fixing Salt Mushing